-When I'm not engaged on a project, I actively give Rube Goldberg presentations to schools and groups promoting the STEM/STEAM application of mine & Rube's work.
+When I'm not engaged on a project, I actively give Rube Goldberg presentations to schools and groups promoting the STEM application of mine & Rube's work.

 The goals for the day are:

 Note: For those interested in a larger assembly, it certainly doesn't have to be just the class(es) learning about Rube Goldberg at that very moment.
-Having it end up being a whole school assembly, leaves the entire school buzzing and excited to potentially study the subject in the future!
+A whole school assembly leaves the entire school buzzing and excited to potentially study the subject in the future!

 University of Edinburgh School of Engineering - Scotland, UK

 Woodland Community School - Bethlehem, NH